Ocean Beach, San Diego: Strand Theater

+Pier

+The 1971 ft Ocean Beach Municipal Pier, built in 1966, was the longest concrete pier in the world and the second longest ocean pier in California.
+The pier was closed in January 2021 due to storm damage.
+It was partially reopened in May of that year, but its long-term future was uncertain; a 2019 report said the pier had suffered significant deterioration and reached "the end of its useful life".
+It did reopen for several months in the summer of 2023.
+That winter it suffered severe damage during a storm and the city subsequently announced plans to demolish and replace it with a new design based on community input.
+A concrete walkway spans part of the length of the 1. mi beach.

 Economy

-The economy of Ocean Beach is dominated by small, independent retail businesses.
+The economy of Ocean Beach is dominated by small, independent retail businesses, including the clothing brand Seedless Clothing.
 Newport Avenue, the main business street, featured family-owned businesses from the 1930s through the 1960s, such as a bakery, drug stores, a book and novelty shop, a shoe store, men's and women's apparel shops, and a family-owned pet store.
 In the 1960s and 1970s, larger stores and shopping malls elsewhere in the city gradually ran the small local stores out of business.
 Many of the storefronts were then turned into antique stores, and the area is now known as the Ocean Beach Antique District.
 Also on Newport are restaurants, head shops, tattoo and piercing shops, coffee houses, bars, bike and surf shops, and an international youth hostel.
-In 1969 Hodad's opened on Newport, gaining national attention in 2007 after appearing on Diners, Drive-Ins and Dives.
+In 1969, Hodad's opened on Newport, gaining national attention in 2007 after appearing on Diners, Drive-Ins and Dives.
 There are several small independent hotels in O.B., but no nationally franchised hotels.

 The community has actively opposed chain businesses opening in Ocean Beach, and only a few exist there.
 In the 1970s, community protests led a chain of donut stores to drop its plans to open a store in O.B.
 In 2000 an Exxon station abandoned its attempt to open a gas station there.
 In 2001, an organized grassroots effort attempted unsuccessfully to block Starbucks from opening a coffee shop in Ocean Beach.
 In 2019, a similar grassroots effort was unsuccessful in stopping Target from moving in on Newport Avenue.